The name Dresdner SC carries much history in German

 to further dilute the club.

-authorities formed SG Deutsche Volkspolizei Dresden, who from April 1953 became
+authorities formed SG Deutsche Volkspolizei Dresden, which from April 1953 became

-SG Dynamo Dresden, who you can read all about here XXXX.
+SG Dynamo Dresden, which you can read all about here.
 Players were recruited

 from several cities and Dresden teams for the new club, while SG Mickten merged